Shop Floor Automations interviews Jeremy Bout of Edge Factor:

 “He also deals with some difficult topics, too.
 It’s not that I like to be serious because I’m pretty light-hearted, but I like that desire to get in the middle of a good story and also deal with tough issues.”

 How does Jeremy feel about the changing landscape of the Made in America movement?
 He says while he has not directly seen the results of the new administration’s policies, we should be preparing for it.

 “There is an understanding that if we already had a problem before…then we fully get the fact that the policies in place will make it more difficult for people to work out of the country,” Jeremy explains.

 “We are going to be in some significant situations where we’re challenged…If you bring in a lot more of the work back onto American soil, the problem is just going to get deeper.”

 Jeremy is confident that if educators and parents use Edge Factor as a tool to reach the new workforce, it will make a significant difference.
 “If you weren’t already engaged with getting the next generation or the next pipeline of workers coming into your plant, you better be focused on it now.”

 Visit Edge Factor’s main site at EdgeFactor.com, as well as to find them on Twitter at @EdgeFactorShow.

 The Facebook page for their film “Masters of Resonance” is https://www.facebook.com/MastersofRez/.

-Do you have a manufacturing shop floor that can use some tuning up?
-Looking for better OEE, or to see why your machine has so much downtime?
-Curious about DNC Software or Machine Monitoring?
-Call us at (877) 611-5825, or contact us on social media.
+Call for manufacturing productivity needs at (877) 611-5825, or contact us on social media.
 Please be sure to share this article, if you enjoyed it!